jennbushey/jennbushey/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on many self-guided projects.
+- 🚀 I’m currently learning Machine Learning, MatLab, and Principles of software dependability techniques, and techniques to improve and predict software reliability.
+- 🌱 I’m currently learning React in my free time.

 <!--
 **jennbushey/jennbushey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.